One of the keys to a successful school year is a positive school climate.

 Teachers in a positive school climate typically experience good relationships with students and engage in two-way, parent-teacher communication with families.
 Their classrooms are an appropriate size for the number of students they have, and they have access to the materials and equipment necessary for teaching.
 They also have good communication with administration and leadership teams.

-Teacher retention rates in a positive school climate are higher, as well, because students and administration view teaching staff as valued members of the school.
-Professional development workshops help to develop the skills needed to handle student challenges, whether they are academic, behavioral, or social.
+Teacher retention rates in an improved school climate are higher because students and administration view teaching staff as valued members of the school community.
+Professional development workshops help to develop the skills needed to handle student challenges, whether they are academic, behavioral, or social and emotional.
 Schools with a positive climate also give their staff resources to turn to for support, often in the form of teams, mentors, management, and services.

 Families and Positive School Climate